mackdroid/bored-bot/README.md

 ## boredbot
-just another discord bot made to learn python this bots main function is to cache teams meeting links and send them right before the classes start to setup the bot you need a `settings.py` which contains the token and other stuff as follows
+discord bot i made to learn python to setup the bot you need a `settings.py` which contains the token and other stuff as follows
 * the discord token `disc_token`
 * `prefix` for commands